Update: This post is current as of 6/18/17.

 Here are the TriWivesClub’s tips for making the most of your spectating experience:

 The swim takes place at the Beach & Tennis Club on Lac Tremblant.
-The start times are later for this event – 8am for the pros and 8:12 for the age groupers, who go out in waves.
-Know the color of cap your triathlete is wearing, which will help you to spot them.
-Body marking does not even start until 6am – yeah, we get to sleep in!
+The start times are 7am for the pros and 7:10am for the age groupers, who go out in a rolling start.

 There is a little hike from the village to the swim start that involves a small hill, so if you have a stroller kid be prepared.
 They do a rather elaborate start with men in kilts and a cannon on the lake, so it’s fun to watch – at least they have in the past and we have to believe the World Championships will have some fanfare.